Trump shuts down voter fraud commission, citing 'endless legal battles'

 The panel has been sued by civil liberties and privacy rights advocates, including one of its own members, and multiple ethics watchdogs have filed complaints.
 David Dunn, a Democratic member of the panel, died in October, leaving the group with seven Republicans and four Democrats.

-Meanwhile, the Government Accountability Office, a federal watchdog agency, said last year that it would investigate the commission's funding, internal operations and handling of tens of millions of sensitive voter files.
+Meanwhile, the Government Accountability Office, or GAO, a federal watchdog agency, said last year that it would investigate the commission's funding, internal operations and handling of tens of millions of sensitive voter files.
+Trump's statement gave no indication what could happen to the sensitive voter files in the commission's possession, which the GAO said number in the tens of millions.

 Related: Meet the bitterly divided members of Trump's vote fraud panel